 - A 7, 8, or 9 means the problem is with the transmission.

 - The last two numbers describe the specific fault in the location specified in the previous number.
-It is most helpful to refer to a database of fault codes to discover the specific problem or use an online code interpreter.
+It is helpful to refer to a database of fault codes to discover the specific problem or use an online code interpreter.

 Frequently Asked Questions